MananTank/responsive-rsc/readme.md

 The problem with this approach is that when revisiting the same page (pathname + search params) - It still does a round trip to the server to fetch the updated RSCs - Even if the caching is setup properly for fetching the RSC data, it takes some time and makes the page feel less responsive.

-If you compare this with a fully client rendered component that uses something like `react-query` - UI is updated instantly for cached query and feels very responsive and does't make any extra requests to the server.
+Compare this with a fully client rendered component that uses something like [React Query](https://tanstack.com/query/latest) or [SWR](https://swr.vercel.app/) - The UI is updated instantly for cached query and doesn't make any requests to the server - This makes the page feel very responsive.

 ## The Solution

-`responsive-rsc` caches the RSCs and updates them instantly when revisiting the same page (same search params) and avoid extra requests to the server - making the page feel very responsive, similar to a fully client rendered component.
+`responsive-rsc` caches the RSCs and updates them instantly when revisiting the same page (same search params) and avoids making extra requests to the server.
+The API also allows updating the component that triggers the update (For example: Filter component) to also update instantly - making the page feel very responsive, similar to a fully client rendered component.

 ## Example Usage